 As ankylosing spondylitis progresses, it can lead to deposits of protein material called amyloid into the kidneys and result in renal failure.
 The progressive renal disease can lead to chronic fatigue and nausea and may require dialysis.

 Diagnosis Of Ankylosing Spondylitis

 Early diagnosis plays a crucial role in the management of ankylosing spondylitis.
 Early diagnosis and proper management of the disease can slow down the progress of the disease and can prevent further complications.

 Diagnosis of ankylosing spondylitis can be made with the help of clinical evaluation, blood investigations, and radiological findings.

 1) Clinical Evaluation:

 Clinical evaluation is done by the treating doctor with careful history-taking which includes family history, disease history, past medical history, and thorough physical examination.

-In history-taking, the patient may point out the presence of chronic back pain with stiffness at least for 3 months, inflammation of eyes (uveitis or iritis), a history of gastrointestinal infection, family history of ankylosing spondylitis, and other similar factors.
+In history-taking, the patient may point out the presence of chronic back pain with stiffness at least for 3 months, inflammation of the eyes (uveitis or iritis), a history of gastrointestinal infection, and family history of ankylosing spondylitis, and other similar factors.